Bernd Schuster: Style of play

-An intelligent and skillful player, Schuster is considered one of the best midfielders of his generation.
+Schuster is considered one of the best midfielders of his generation.
 Earlier in his career, Schuster operated as a box-to-box attacking midfielder with good creative abilities, good dribbling and good pace.
 Injuries at Barcelona would cause him to lose his pace, which led his coaches to move him to a deep-lying playmaking role, where his technique, vision and excellent passing abilities allowed him to excel at dictating the tempo of the game and provide chances for his teammates through short and long passes.
 He was also an expert free-kick taker and possessed a powerful shot that allowed him to score goals from a distance.
 Primarily a midfielder, Schuster was also capable of playing as a sweeper, a position that he played in his years as a youngster at Köln and at Real Madrid, where his creativity and technique allowed him to start attacks from the back.

 Schuster was also praised for his leadership skills and commanding presence on the pitch.
 Despite his talent as a player, Schuster struggled with injuries throughout his career and was known for his outspoken nature, which sometimes led to disagreements with coaches, players, and journalists.
 He was nicknamed "The Blonde Angel" because of his long blonde hair.

 Many coaches and players have praised Schuster's talent as a footballer.
 Schuster's first coach at Köln Hennes Weisweiler described him as the best player he ever coached, and believed he could have been Franz Beckenbauer's successor.
 An admirer of Schuster, Köln coach Rinus Michels lamented his departure to Barcelona, believing that it was impossible to find a perfect replacement for him.
 Atlético Madrid coach Luis Aragonés praised his reading of the game and ability to play the right pass at the right time.

 Marcel Desailly and Xavi have cited Schuster as an idol.